neuefische/wd-flipped-classroom-curriculum/README.md

 # Welcome to the new curriculum!

-This is the working progress of the new curriculum of the bootcamp Web Development. <br> This update is aiming to improve the way our students learn. <br>
+This is the work in progress of the new curriculum of the bootcamp Web Development. <br> This update is aiming to improve the way our students learn. <br>

 ## How to contribute